188.8.131.52 Health care card (HCC)

 Where HCC entitlement is not automatic, due to the income estimate

 Where an individual loses entitlement to the FTB HCC because their agreed estimate exceeds the FTB Part A income free area, they may choose to test their eligibility for a HCC under the provisions for low income earners.
-Eligibility for the low income HCC is determined using an individual's actual income over the 8-week period immediately before they claimed the card.
+Eligibility for the LIC is determined using an individual's actual income over the 8-week period immediately before they claimed the card.
 (The additional child add-on amount for this HCC takes the qualifying income limits above the FTB Part A income free area for families with 3 or more children.)

 Act reference: SSAct section 1061ZK Qualification: general rules